aerospike-community/aerospike-linqpad-driver/README.md

 Fields are:

 1. The [TLS protocols](https://aerospike.com/docs/server/guide/security/tls) that can be used.
 Multiple protocols can be selected.
-2. The common name that was used in the certificate.
+2. The common name (i.e., Issue To) that was used in the certificate.
 For more information [click here](https://aerospike.com/docs/apidocs/csharp/html/f_aerospike_client_host_tlsname).

+    **Note**: If you leave this blank and press the “Test” button, the certificate is validated, and this field is filled on the value found in the certificate.

 3. The client certificate file as a path.
 You can select the file by pressing the “Select a File” button on the far right.
+    **Note**: If you press the “**Test**” button, the certificate is validated ensuing that the chaining and TLS Common Name are correct.
+It ensures that the certificate is not expired.
-4. Selects the client certificate file.
+4. Select the client certificate file.
 5. Reject server certificates whose serial numbers match.
 6. If enabled, TLS is only used for authentication (login).